SanSanychSeva/my-portfolio-in-DA-for-CV-in-RUS/README.md

 # my-portfolio-in-DA-for-CV-in-RUS

-This directory keeps Jupiter notebook files fully done by me during 6 months of Data Analyst hands-on courses by Yandex Practicum in 2022.
+This repository keeps Jupiter notebook projects fully done by me during 6 months of Data Analyst hands-on courses by Yandex Practicum in 2022.

-Purpose of this project: to collect the best examples of my skills in Data Analytics - as a portfolio for my job hunting CVs.
+Purpose of this repository: to collect the best examples of my skills in Data Analytics - as a portfolio for my job hunting CVs.

 Language of the markdown text in the files: Russian.